U.S. calls China, Russia, Iran, North Korea 'morally reprehensible' on rights

 Sullivan said Kim oversees one of the most “repressive and abusive regimes in the world” and accused Pyongyang of “systematically” neglecting its own people to “underwrite and fund its illicit weapons program and child labor.”

-Sullivan said the right of peaceful assembly and freedoms of association and expression are “under attack almost daily” in Iran.
-Sullivan also condemned what he called “ethnic cleaning” of Muslim Rohingya in Myanmar, and said those responsible for attacks against the Rohingya should be held accountable.
+He also condemned what he called “ethnic cleaning” of Muslim Rohingya in Myanmar, and said those responsible for attacks against the Rohingya should be held accountable.

-Additional reporting by David Alexander; Editing by Dan Grebler and Will Dunham
+Additional reporting by David Alexander and Dubai newsroom; Editing by Dan Grebler and Will Dunham